Click here for a printable PDF bio of the band.

 Susie began studying classical violin at the age of six with her father, James Hansen, who was a violinist in the Chicago Symphony Orchestra for 37 years.
 In Boston she studied violin with Eric Rosenblith, head of the string department at New England Conservatory, and she studied jazz and bebop with legendary jazz instructor Charlie Banacos.
 At the same time, she pursued an education in math and computer science, ultimately earning two Masters degrees in Electrical Engineering from the Massachusetts Institute of Technology (MIT).
 After graduation, her musical career took precedence over science.

-Susie formed her own jazz group in Chicago in 1982 which she led for several years.
-Following a successful concert of her band in Grant Park in 1986, she was invited by Victo Parra, leader of the Mambo Express All-Stars, to replace their violinist, and she soon discovered her passion for Latin music.
+Moving to Chicago after graduate school, Susie formed her own jazz group in 1982 which she led for several years in Chicago.
+Hearing Susie play a successful concert with her band in 1986 at Taste of Chicago in Grant Park, Victo Parra, a well-known public radio DJ and the leader of the Mambo Express All-Stars, invited her to replace the violinist in his band, and she soon discovered her strong passion for Latin music.
 When she moved to Los Angeles in 1988, she embarked on an in-depth study of everything and anything to do with Latin music.
 As can be seen from the extensive critical acclaim she has received, Susie has succeeded in turning the heads of even the most skeptical.

-Susie Hansen is a recording artist on Jazz Caliente Records with two releases, her current CD, The Salsa Never Ends and her debut CD, Solo Flight.
+Susie Hansen is a recording artist on Jazz Caliente Records with three releases: her current CD, Representante de la Salsa; her second CD, The Salsa Never Ends and her debut CD, Solo Flight.
 Susie plays the electric 5-string Zeta violin.
-She has been getting extensive airplay across the United States and in Europe, South America, and Asia, and two singles from the current CD charted well with radio and club DJs for over a year.
+Her music receives extensive airplay across the United States and in Europe, South America, and Asia, and a number of singles from her CDs have charted well with radio and club DJs all over the world.

-Lead vocalist and guitarist Kaspar Abbo has performed with the Susie Hansen Latin Band for 9 years, having joined the band in 2006.
-He has also been the lead singer with the well-known Funk and World Beat band, the Bonedaddys, for many years.
-Born in London, England, and raised all over the world, he moved with his family to Whittier CA during his high school years in the late '70s.
+Lead vocalist and guitarist Kaspar Abbo has performed with the Susie Hansen Latin Band since 2006.
+He has been the lead singer with the well-known Funk and World Beat band, the Bonedaddys, for many years.
+Born in London, England, and raised all over the world, he moved with his family to Whittier CA during his high school years.
 Kaspar is in great demand as a session singer in Los Angeles.

 Joe Rotondi is the pianist in the Susie Hansen Band, and was one of Susies strongest Latin influences.
 He was essential in her musical development in Latin Jazz and Salsa, influencing her style when they performed together in 1989 as members of the Candi Sosa Band.
-Joe joined Susies band in early 1996, and has played in the group for 19 years.
+Joe joined Susies band in early 1996.

 Joey began studying piano with his father, Joe Rotondi, Sr., and continued his musical studies at Los Angeles Community College.
 He has performed and recorded with many Latin Jazz greats in his musical career, including Herb Alpert, Pete Escovedo, Tolu, Vikki Carr, Linda Ronstadt, Arturo Sandoval, Doc Severinson, Alex Acuna, Justo Almario, the Estrada Brothers, Rudy Regalado and Chevere, Bongo Logic, John Pisano and Candi Sosa.
 Joe was featured on the recent Latin Jazz release of Herb Alpert, and the current Milestone CD of the Estrada Brothers.
 He was the pianist on the Paul Rodriguez’s TV show, and played on the “Dirty Dancing” and “Mambo Kings” soundtracks.